Christmas in The Wizarding World of Harry Potter

 • price 2 of 4

 We can’t think of a better way to spend a traditionally stressful holiday than luxuriating away from the hustle and bustle, tucked away in the relaxing embrace of clay and steam.
 There are Korean spas—a classic L.A. experience—and then there’s Wi.
-The 24-hour mega spa offers treatment rooms; five different heated saunas including jade, clay and salt; hot tubs; dry and steam saunas; a TV lounge area; a restaurant; library and sleeping rooms.
+The 24-hour mega spa offers treatment rooms; five different saunas including jade, clay, salt and ice rooms; hot and cold tubs; a TV lounge area; a restaurant; library; and even sleeping areas.
+Just make sure you’re comfortable with nudity—bathing suits aren’t allowed in the spas.

 Advertising